-CAI's Insurance and Risk Management Committee believes that a reasonable compromise can be found in the naming of an insurance trustee for property policies held by condominiums, cooperatives and planned communities that insure on a blanket basis.
-Such trustees are currently required in certain states and in certain CC&Rs and can be charged with and expected to adjust any loss in accordance with the CC&Rs of the particular association.
-CAI endorses and supports the concept that an insurance trustee be named for each association.
-In most circumstances, that trustee can be the Board of Directors so it can manage itself.
-When the loss exceeds 10 percent of the insurable replacement cost or \$1,000,000, whichever is greater, the association must select an independent trustee.
-That trustee can be a professional other than a public adjuster, such as a CPA, PE or Certified Construction Manager.
+CAl's Insurance and Risk Management Committee believes that a reasonable compromise can be found in the naming of an insurance trustee for property policies held by condominiums, cooperatives, and planned communities that insure on a blanket basis.
+Such trustees are currently required in certain states and in certain covenants, conditions, and restrictions (CC&Rs) and can be charged with and expected to adjust any loss in accordance with the CC&Rs of the particular association.
+CAl endorses and supports the concept that an insurance trustee be named for each association.
+In most circumstances, that trustee can be the board of directors so it can manage itself.
+When the loss exceeds 10 percent of the insurable replacement cost or \$1 million whichever is greater, the association must select an independent trustee.
+That trustee can be a professional other than a public adjuster, such as a certified public account, physical engineer, or certified construction manager.